Unless you’ve been living on another planet (which I tend to do from time to time), you’ll know that last Friday was

 - Pre-heat the oven to 90C/195F.

-- In a pot over medium heat, gently simmer raspberries until the mixture is the consistency of apple sauce.
+- In a pot over medium heat, gently simmer raspberries and coconut sugar until the mixture is the consistency of apple sauce.

 - On a baking tray, spread the mixture onto baking paper to about 5mm in thickness.

 - Bake for 2.5 - 3 hours or until the mixture comes away from the paper easily.